IGNITE-Leadership and Public Service

-IGNITE Civics and Law is available to 10th-12th grade students who are interested in pursuing careers in government, law, civil service, civic leadership, or other related fields.
+IGNITE-Leadership and Public Service is available to 10th-12th grade students who are interested in pursuing careers in law, public service, non-profit management, corporate social justice and government.
 Students will be exposed to high-quality, specialized learning and hands-on experiences through Lipscomb University and community partners.

 To be considered for admittance, students must fill out an application, submit a reference form from a current teacher, and have at least a 3.0 average.

 - Students must accumulate 10 credits of learning experiences during their time in IGNITE.

 - During the year-long program, students must have at least 5 different types of learning experiences.

 - Students must maintain a portfolio of their learning experiences and give a capstone presentation.